FastDigitalOceanDroplets/VestaCP/README.md

 Minimal requirements

 A 5 dollars a month Digital Ocean Ubuntu 16.04 64bit server, 512 mb ram / 1 CPU, 20 GB SSD Disk, 1000 GB Transfer.
 Get it at https://goo.gl/WWmpYW .
-They will give you $10 credit in virtual machines just for signing in with that link.
+They will give you 10 u$ credit in virtual machines just for signing in with that link.

-The bigger the droplet, the better it works.
-Some features like Spam-Assasin and ClamAV install by default in servers with more than 3 GB of ram.

 After login to your droplet for the first time, copy the line bellow and execute it in the terminal